ArthegaAsdweri/WoW-5e-RPG/core-rules/world-of-warcraft-5e-rpg.md

 orbs from this ability‘s use for the round, and share the healing gained with them (costing one shadow orb to include one creature in the sharing).

 You may reduce the amount of hit points you (and your chosen allies) can potentially gain from this ability and convert the healing energies to mana restoration.
-Every five hit points of healing are converted to one mana point (up to a maximum of half the healing potential).
-Once a creature benefits from this mana restoration, it cannot benefit again until it completes a long rest.
+Every 5 hit points of healing is converted to 1 mana point.
+Once you restore a total amount of mana using this ability equal to your priest level, you cannot restore mana until you complete a long rest.

 #### Channel Divinity: Focused Psyche
 Starting at 6th level, you may use a channel divinity to alter the